 Put yourself on a schedule.
 Set aside certain days to do specific chores, including yard work, so that you don't overdo it.

-Split the tasks among family members.
+Split the tasks among members of your family.
 Assign each person one or more jobs to do every week, such as taking out the trash and vacuuming the rugs.
 Or, use a "chore jar" to mix it up, so different people tackle different things.

-Prioritize what can and can't wait.
-Your health is always more important than dirty dishes in the sink.
+Decide what can and can't wait.
+Remember, your health is always more important than dirty dishes in the sink.

 You might want to have a cleaning service come in regularly.
 Or you could hire one to do a thorough scouring a few times a year.